Core Component of Fitness -- Strength

 Aerobic/cardio and endurance.
 Endurance is necessary to perform aerobics.
 Strong muscles enable the body to meet longer demands for repeated movement and exertion.
 Strong muscles are more efficient muscles, meaning that you are able to do the same work with less effort.

-Both cardio and aerobic exercise requires an elevated heart rate and oxygen intake.
+Both cardio and aerobic exercise require an elevated heart rate and oxygen intake.
 Aerobic/cardio exercise keeps blood and nutrients flowing throughout the entire body.
 That includes your brain!

 More Topics That May Interest You